 16. Data protection for Employment & Recruitment Procedures

-FAB shall collect and process the personal data of applicants as part of the application procedure.
+The Federation shall collect and process the personal data of applicants as part of the application procedure.
 The processing may be carried out electronically.
-This is the case, in particular, if an applicant submits corresponding application documents by e-mail or by means of a web form on the FAB website.
+This is the case, in particular, if an applicant submits corresponding application documents by e-mail or by means of a web form on the Federation website.
 If we conclude an employment contract with an applicant, the submitted data will be stored for the purpose of processing the employment relationship in compliance with legal requirements.
-If no employment contract is concluded with the applicant, the application documents shall be automatically erased two months after notification of the refusal decision, provided that no other legitimate interests of FAB are opposed to the erasure.
+If no employment contract is concluded with the applicant, the application documents shall be automatically erased two months after notification of the refusal decision, provided that no other legitimate interests of the Federation are opposed to the erasure.
 Other legitimate interests could be complying with country-specific legislation, e.g. the UK Equality Act 2010.

 17. Data protection notification concerning the use of third party applications/services